jmvanel/semantic_forms/scala/forms_play/README.md

 ## Debug
 See [playframework documentation/2.4.x/IDE](https://www.playframework.com/documentation/2.4.x/IDE)

 Start Activator or SBT with -jvm-debug argument; then type run.
-Then start a remove debug in eclipse or another IDE with port 9999.
+Then start a remote debug in eclipse or another IDE with port 9999.
 ```
     activator -jvm-debug
 ```